schandinat/green/README.markdown

 Should work around the problem.
 Other wise you should be able to use the mouse in the Framebuffer as none root user.
+On Debian based distributions:

+Create new file `/etc/udev/rules.d/99-input.rules`:

+    # file /etc/udev/rules.d/99-input.rules
+    KERNEL=="mice", NAME="input/%k", MODE="664", GROUP="input"
+    KERNEL=="mouse*", NAME="input/%k", MODE="664", GROUP="input"

+Then issue:

+    groupadd input
+    usermod -a -G input [your_username]

+Restart your computer and you should be able to use the mouse with SDL.

 FILES
 -----